lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - by hard reset: The calibration is started at the end of the hard reset process (see [Hard Reset](#hard-reset))
 - by menu: The calibration can be started from **Menu->Settings->Screen->TSC Adjust** menu

-## Configuration Update

-Please, see [Configuration](#configuration) section for configuring `config.ini` file.

-**NOTES:**

-- For devices with USB flash drive support, it is possible to update the **icons**, **fonts**, **config** and the **language** files from a USB flash drive in the same way it is done through an SD card.
-However, the firmware can only be updated using an SD card
-- The following procedure can be also applied to any combination of resources (e.g. only **icons**, **icons** + **fonts**, **config** + **language** files etc.)

-In order to update the firmware configuration:

-1. Copy your edited `config.ini` file to the root of the SD card.
-The SD card capacity should be less than or equal to 8GB and formatted as FAT32
-2. Insert the SD card into the TFT's SD card slot and press the reset button of the TFT (or power cycle your printer)
-3. The TFT's configuration will update from the configuration file on reboot
-4. The `config.ini` file will be renamed to `config.ini.CUR` after updating the configuration

 ## Hard Reset